Probing spectral variability in NGC 4490 ULX-8 over 24 years of XMM-Newton, Chandra and Swift-XRT observations: Introduction

 We present the most extensive investigation of NGC 4490 ULX-8 to date, drawing on the full suite of archival \textit{Chandra} and \textit{XMM-Newton} observations together with 19 \textit{Swift}-XRT datasets.
-By unifying both analysed epochs (XM1–4, C1–3, C5–14) and several unexplored observations (XM5, XM6, C4, S1–S19), we are able to track the temporal and spectral evolution of ULX-8 across short (intra-observation), intermediate (weeks–months), and long (years) timescales.
-Our analysis aims to: \begin{enumerate} \item Track the variability in intrinsic X-ray luminosity of the source across two decades. \item Examine potential correlations among key spectral fitting parameters using robust statistical tools. \item Assess the physical implications of our findings in the context of super-Eddington accretion models of neutron star and black hole scenarios. \end{enumerate}
+By unifying both analysed epochs (XM1–4, C1–3, C5–14) and several unexplored observations (XM5, XM6, C4, S1–S19), we are able to track the temporal and spectral evolution of ULX-8 across short (intra-observation), intermediate (weeks–months) and long (years) timescales.
+Our analysis aims to: \begin{enumerate} \item Track variability in the unabsorbed X-ray luminosity of the source across two decades. \item Examine potential correlations among key spectral fitting parameters using statistical tools. \item Assess the physical implications of our findings for the accretion regime and the nature of the compact object. \end{enumerate}